Klarion the Witch Boy: New 52 onwards

-Following the New 52 reboot towards DC's mainstream continuity, a new version of Klarion first appeared in his self-titled solo series in 2014.
-Now high-schooled aged (between 14 and 16 years old), the teen warlock escaped his home dimension, Limbo Town, and finds his way to New York City.
-He is taken in by Piper, a sorceress who looks after him alongside several other youths in a museum and mentors him in magic while he battles a tech-wizard.
+Following the New 52 reboot towards DC's mainstream continuity, Klarion was reintroduced in a self-titled solo series in 2014.
+Now high-schooled aged (between 14 and 16 years old), the teen warlock attempts to escape an abusive upbringing in the hidden dimension of Limbotown, and winds up stranded in New York City.
+He joins a group of fellow runaways living in a museum under the care of an older sorceress, Piper.
+She agrees to help mentor Klarion in magic so he can defeat a tech-wizard.

-In DC Rebirth, Klarion would also later join the Night Force alongside other teen heroes (Raven, Traci Thirteen, Zach Zatara) under Baron Winters to battle supernatural threats, helping the team battle magic hunters known as Shadow-Riders.
-Eventually, the character would switch alignment and join Circe's Injustice League Dark, battling the Justice League Dark as Circe's attempts to hunt the remaining pieces of Hecate's magic and using her use her newfound magical power to shift the hierarchy of the mystical cosmology in her favor.
+In DC Rebirth, Klarion would also later join the Night Force alongside Raven, Traci Thirteen, and Zach Zatara under Baron Winters to battle supernatural threats, including the magic-hunting Shadow-Riders.
+Eventually, he becomes corrupted by his vast powers and joins Circe's Injustice League Dark, battling the Justice League Dark as Circe attempts to gather the remaining pieces of Hecate's magic and using her newfound magical power to shift the hierarchy of the mystical cosmology in her favor.
 Partnered with Solomon Grundy, Klarion bewitches Man-Bat as part of a covert strike against the JLD and briefly battled Khalid Nassour.
 When Circe's plan begins to fall apart from Wonder Woman's intervention and Eclipso's presence.
 Klarion is later captured by Amanda Waller and A.R.G.U.S. and is drafted into Waller's Suicide Squad Black using Teekl's captivity to coerce him.
 Alongside the members, he is pitted against Sebastian Faust, warlock and former A.R.G.U.S. director of its mystic counterpart who embraced extremism and seeks to destroy magic to cure his dryad wife of a magical disease.

-Klarion later appears during the events of Dark Crisis, having allied with Deathstroke's Dark Army and become a member of the Lords of Chaos.
+Klarion later appears during the events of Dark Crisis, having allied with Deathstroke's Dark Army and become a Lord of Chaos.

 Characterization

 A supernatural character, Klarion is considered one of the most dangerous magic users in creation and eventually ascended to being a Lord of Chaos.
+He is also characterized by a dark yet childish sense of humor, whose antics can be considered as alternatively being whimsical, spiteful, malevolent, petulant, and unpredictable, enjoying causing others pain and discomfort.
+Alternatively, he has been portrayed with more heroic or anti-heroic traits stemming from his abusive treatment from his mentors in Limbotown.

-Personality and appearance
+As an adversary for various superheroes in the DC Universe, Klarion is chiefly an antagonist of Etrigan.
+Following DC Rebirth and influenced by his media portrayals, he is also an adversary of the modern Doctor Fate and Nabu due to their affiliation with the Lords of Order.
+He also has several love interests; Zell, a witch whose powers revolved around her hair (in reference to Rapunzel) and serves him as well as Raven, whom she met previously in the Night Force.

-Throughout Klarion's publication history, he is officially characterized as having a dark sense of humor and childish.
-He is also described as being whimsical, spiteful, malevolent, petulant, and an unpredictable individual who delights in causing pain and discomfort.
-However, the character has also been portrayed with more heroic traits.
+Design and appearance